silicobio/peleke/README.md

 ## Training Dataset

 The training dataset consists of paired antigen and antibody sequences, where the antigen is the target for which the antibody is generated.
 This was curated from [SAbDab](https://opig.stats.ox.ac.uk/webapps/sabdab-sabpred/sabdab).
 Using PandaProt, epitope residues were highlighted in the antibody sequences using `[ ]`, which were used to tune the model to generate antibodies sequences that fold and bind to specific epitopes on the desired antigen.
+Note that mutli-chain antigen sequences are delimited by `|` in the `antigen_ids` column, and the heavy and light chain antibody sequences are delimited by `|` in the `antibody_sequences` column.

 | **pdb_id** | **h_chain_id** | **l_chain_id** | **antigen_ids** | **h_chain_seq** | **l_chain_seq** | **antigen_seqs** |    **antibody_sequences**    | **highlighted_epitope_sequences** |          **epitope_residues**         |